Midi2CV Mk2

 MIDI Channel

-On-board switches SW1-4 specify default MIDI channel.
+On-board switches SW1-4 specify the default MIDI channel.
 Midi2CV Mk2 uses this channel when it is first started or is reset to default settings.
-You can change Midi2CV Mk2 MIDI channel by changing these switches or “learning” it from a note played while holding down LEARN switch.
+You can change Midi2CV Mk2 MIDI channel by changing these switches or “learning” it from a note played while holding down the LEARN switch.
 The “learned” MIDI channel will be in effect until the device is reset, in which case the default MIDI Channel specified by DIP switches will be used.

 LFO and EG